Nature School

 • Significant Cold: In significant cold, we follow a sliding scale of wind and temperature developed by the National Weather Service to determine the appropriate amount of time to spend outdoors.
 Some winter days may result in 1-2 shortened outdoor visits, with indoor warm-up time, to help balance safety and fun.

-• Storms: In the event of a thunderstorm, our class will remain inside for 30 minutes after the last lightning strike or boom of thunder.
+• Storms: In the event of a thunderstorm, our class will remain inside the Gateway Center for 30 minutes after the last lightning strike or boom of thunder.
 Time spent inside may include a story, nature investigation, snack time or free play.

 Should My Child Bring Anything to Class?